Men’s Basketball Coaching Staff

 John Pigatti — Head Coach

-Pigatti’s record in the post season is 65-18.
-12 of his 17 teams have won regional championships and qualified for the NJCAA Division II National Championship Tournament.
+Pigatti’s record in the post season is 73-20.
+13 of his teams have won regional championships and qualified for the NJCAA Division II National Championship Tournament.
 He has had three straight National Players-of-the-Year: Damarco Minor (’22), Deshawndre Washington (’21), Courtney Carter (’20).
 No other college basketball coach has accomplished that feat.
-He has had two other National Players-of-the-Year: Jovan Mooring (2016), and Michael Harris (2013).
-39 of Coach Pigatti’s players were selected All Region IV Players, and 14 Region IV Players of the Year.
-He has had 13 First Team All-Americans and 16 total All Americans during his 17 seasons at SSC.
+He has had three other National Players-of-the-Year: Jemel Jones (2024), Jovan Mooring (2016), and Michael Harris (2013).
+44 of Coach Pigatti’s players were selected All Region IV Players, and 15 Region IV Players of the Year.
+He has had 15 First Team All-Americans and 19 total All Americans during his 19 seasons at SSC.

-His Bulldogs are only team in the country that has qualified for the National Tournament 12 times in the last 17 seasons.
-They have placed at the end of the Tournament ten times, finishing 3rd three of those times.
+His Bulldogs are only team in the country that has qualified for the National Tournament 13 times in the last 19 seasons.
+South Suburban has the most wins in the history of the NJCAA Division II National Tournament.
+They have placed at the end of the Tournament 11 times, finishing 3rd three of those times.
 The 2019-20 team qualified for the National Championship Tournament, but due to COVID-19 the tournament was canceled.

 Coach Pigatti has set numerous records as a head coach.
 He is the only coach in college basketball history: NCAA, NAIA, and NJCAA; that has had nine 1st Team All-Americans in his first 11 years as a head coach.
-He has won 12 Region IV Championships.
+He has won 13 Region IV Championships.
 His teams have been ranked #1 in the country on numerous occasions.
 For the first time in SSC’s history, they appeared in three straight NJCAA Division II National Championships: 2007-’09, 2011-2014 and 2016-2018, 2020-’22.
-He has had eight teams finish with 30+ wins in his 17 years as a head coach, also the first time that was been done at SSC.
+He has had 9 teams finish with 30+ wins in his 19 years as a head coach.
 His teams have been ranked in the top ten every season since he has been at South Suburban College.

 Coach also knows how to win on his home court, too.
-He has complied at 269-15 (.95) home record during his 17 seasons at South Suburban College, eight of his teams have gone undefeated at home during the season.
+He has complied at 301-19 (.94) home record during his 19 seasons at South Suburban College, nine of his teams have gone undefeated at home during the season.
+He has had a 65-home game winning streak.

 Coach Pigatti came to SSC from St. Francis University in Loretto, PA where he was the head assistant men’s basketball coach and recruiting coordinator.
 At St. Francis, Pigatti was an integral part of signing the number one recruiting class in the Northeast Conference.
 In addition, the 2004-05 season record was the schools’ best in 8 years.
 During the 2003-04 season, Pigatti helped Kent State to a 22-9 final record, a Mid-American Conference (MAC) Eastern Division championship and a berth in the National Invitational Tournament (NIT).